 This is one I recently purchased.
-Originally I thought I only wanted the larger ones, but I’m loving it’s smaller size.
+Originally I thought I only wanted the larger ones, but I’m actually loving it’s smaller size.

 I would never have thought to use them in a bathroom, but I love this!
 Via Better Homes and Gardens.

 So the next question is, where to find them?
 The antiques can be expensive, especially if they are in an antique store or a site like 1st Dibs.
-However, I have gotten some at flea markets for very good prices!
+However, I have gotten some at flea markets for very good prices.

-And, as I mentioned above, they are carried by the likes of Ballard Designs and Pottery Barn now, as well.
+And, as I mentioned above, they are carried by the likes of Pottery Barn now, as well.
 And they aren’t reproductions (though they may have those, too).
 They carry actual vintage ones, usually fairly reasonably.
 And then, there is always Etsy or Ebay.
 I find Etsy to be an amazing source for all things vintage!